ceptontech/cepton_ros/README.md

 ## Overview

-This package provides ROS support for the Cepton LIDAR sensor.
+This package provides ROS support for the Cepton SDK.

-Before using this ROS driver, we recommend that you download CeptonViewer.
+Before using this ROS driver, we recommend that you download CeptonViewer to test your sensor setup.

 ## Compatibility